motif-project/motif-core-contracts/docs/src/src/core/BitcoinPodManager.sol/contract.BitcoinPodManager.md

 Sets the signed Bitcoin withdrawal transaction in the pod

 *Checks:
-- Caller must be BitDSM Service Manager*
+- Caller must be Motif Service Manager*

 *Updates pod state:
 - Stores the signed Bitcoin withdrawal transaction*